Vallamkondavishal/RT1_final_assignment/README.md

 ## Simulation of the assignment:

+Download and add the package to the workspace

 1.In the command terminal, launch Gazebo and rviz by executing the following command: roslaunch final_assignment simulation_gmapping.launch